Shinseiki Pear Tree Information and Care

 Tree Size – How To Trim and Much Space To Provide

-In home orchards, many keep Shinseiki pear trees less than 10 feet wide and tall.
+At home orchards, many keep Shinseiki pear trees less than 10 feet wide and tall.
 However, trees can grow over 20 feet tall and wide.
 Prune trees in the Winter and provide Summer thinning to keep trees at a desired size.

 Pruning and Thinning